The EU has 2 types of fishing agreements with non-EU countries

 EU Sustainable Fisheries Partnership Agreements (Available in English, French, Portuguese and Spanish, Published 2017)

 In exchange, the EU pays the partner countries a financial contribution composed of 2 distinct parts:

-The EU has also 9 "dormant" agreements with Mauritius, Mozambique, Micronesia, Solomon Island, Gambia, Gabon, Kiribati, Equatorial Guinea and Guinea-Bissau, Cabo Verde and Sao Tomé e Principe.
-"Dormant agreements" stand for countries which adopted a fisheries partnership agreement without having a protocol into force, for structural or conjonctural reasons.
+The EU has also 10 "dormant" agreements with Mozambique, Micronesia, Solomon Island, Gambia, Gabon, Kiribati, Equatorial Guinea and Guinea-Bissau, Cabo Verde and Sao Tomé e Principe.
+"Dormant agreements" stand for countries which adopted a fisheries partnership agreement without having a protocol in force.
 EU vessels are therefore not allowed to fish in waters under the regime of the dormant agreements.
 Comoros agreement, which was also dormant, is currently being denounced.